 4. The provision of analysis and improvement of innovative products and solutions for older people

 The SIforAGE partners and cooperating participants set out not only to enhance European Union competitiveness in the promotion of innovative products for longer and better lives, but also to work for changing minds and attitudes towards elderly persons as full contributors to the socioeconomic development of the European Union.

-SIforAGE expects to be more than just a roadmap: rather, an important part of its mission is to raise questions and influence current thinking.
-For this reason, it is in the process of developing a wide range of communication tools that are designed to augment and improve participation and cooperation between research communities, policy-makers, private firms and civil society.
+SIforAGE expected to be more than just a roadmap: rather, an important part of its mission was to raise questions and influence existent thinking.
+For this reason, it developed a wide range of communication tools that were designed to augment and improve participation and cooperation between research communities, policy-makers, private firms and civil society.

 1. For successful implementation of new technologies, an extended PPP concept (Public-Private-Partnership) has the potential to be particularly beneficial as it can, at the same time, effectively generate profit, users' satisfaction and added social value

 2. The PPP concept in this sense should be understood as close cooperation between public structures (responsible for the common good, for regulations, etc.), private market actors (dealing with production and commercialization of goods and services) and also, very importantly, organised civil society (representing consumers/users and accumulating knowledge about their needs, wishes, preferences and limitations)

 3. New technologies, in terms of hardware and software, must be truly useful for older persons (added value for life), correspond to their needs and wishes, must be designed according to their taste and correspond to their preferences